 While evaluating the unusual oral lesions, dentists perform an oral biopsy to check if the lesions are cancerous.
 If so, HPV is checked in the victim’s biopsy samples.

-What are the clinical solutions available to treat oral HPV?
+How to treat oral HPV?

 The oral HPV infections go themselves without any treatment in most cases.

 As discussed earlier, HPV-positive patients get warts on their tongues.
 They are troublesome even if they are harmless.
 You cannot get rid of such tongue warts with medications because the lesions are hard to reach.
+Luckily, you can get surgical procedures like Cryotherapy and Electrosurgery to address these warts completely.

 In case of high-risk HPV infections, the entire immune system might be hijacked and even leads to oral cancer.
 It is also treatable with solutions like surgery, radiation therapy, and chemotherapy.
 An oral surgeon advises the best course of action based on the infection’s stage and cancer’s location.